trokhymovych/KI_multilingual_training/README.md

 Or you can find file with corresponding scores in the prepared data.

 ### Prepared data:
+Full data will be published after the paper publication.

-All processed data can be also found here: ...... (to be added)......
+Data sample of processed data can be also found here: [data sample](https://raw.githubusercontent.com/trokhymovych/KI_multilingual_training/main/data/data_sample.csv)